PotatoProject/Leaflet/README.md

 ## Contributing
 The entire app and even the [online sync api](https://github.com/ATechnoHazard/potatosync) is completely open source.
 Feel free to open a PR to suggest fixes, features or whatever you want, just remember that PRs are subjected to manual review so you gotta wait for actual people to look at your contributions

+For translations, head over to our [Crowdin](https://crowdin.com/project/potatonotes).

+If you want to receive the latest news head over to our [Telegram channel](t.me/potatonotesnews), if you want to chat we even got the [Telegram group](t.me/potatonotes).